mvdamme/dbview_cti/README.md

 convert the Car instance to a MotorVehicle.
 * The gem intercepts calls to destroy to make sure all rows in all tables are removed.
 This is not the case for delete_all, however, so avoid using delete_all for classes in the CTI hierarchy.

+### Is it production ready?

+Yes, it is.
+I'm using it in production in two (relatively small) apps without any issues.